carlosperate/micropython-driver-workshop/workshop/part-4/README.md

 So we should expect values between 0 and 2000, right?

-- When you rotate the micro:bit (without shaking it angrily!) what kind of maximum values do you see?
+- When you carefully rotate the micro:bit (no shaking it angrily!) with this code what kind of maximum values do you see?

 ```python
 from microbit import accelerometer